 WHY THE CHANGE?

 As of July 1, 2018 Regulation 565: PUBLIC POOLS states: ‘Every owner and every operator of a Class A pool shall ensure that there is a process in place to ensure a guardian or designated person supervises children under 10 years of age.
 The process must include a swimming competency test and a method of communicating the requirements of the process.’
 REG.
-565.17.21 At Boys and Girls Clubs of Hamilton, we want to ensure that all our members have an enjoyable experience while also staying safe!
+565.17.21 At BGC Hamilton-Halton, we want to ensure that all our members have an enjoyable experience while also staying safe!
 In order for this to happen, admission standards have been revised with support from the Lifesaving Society.
 If you have any questions about the new admission standards, please speak with the Aquatics Supervisor, Heather.

 Parent & Tot